Passport (4) - Questions

 How is there even balance between respect and reverence on the one hand and intimacy and friendship on the other hand in this passage?

 If John knew Jesus so well, why was he "floored" when he saw Jesus in this revelation?

-The word worship comes from the two words worth - ship.
+The word worship comes from the two words WORTH and SHIP.
 If worship is personally and passionately expressing the worth of Jesus, how can you grow in your worship?

-Pastor Karl mentioned two reasons why worship can be so difficult ...
+Here are two reasons why worship may be difficult ...